kvanvoor/Dehaene-et-al.-1990-Replication-/README.md

 We then created a second list that reversed the order of the first, as Dehaene et al. did.

-# Running-the-experiment
+# Running the experiment
 We included a practice session with ten stimuli that includes a feedback via a buzzer.
 The practice session is followed by the experimental session with the list determined by the parity of subject number.

-#My python experience & what I learned
+# My python experience & what I learned
 My previous coding experience was limited almost exclusively to R. I am relatively proficient in basic R plots and statistical analyses from past statistics courses.
 I was briefly exposed to python through the DataCamp online course last semester, but retained very little knowledge.

 Although I was already familiar with the problem-solving thinking involved in coding through my experience in R, I believe this general skill was strengthened through this course.
 I also think my overall comfortability with the syntax and language of python improved a lot.
 I am glad I was encouraged to take this time to learn a bit of the syntax, because coming from an R background, it does feel rather unnatural at first.
 The notion of clean code and implementing efficient functions was also a useful tool to acquire and apply to python and my R code in the future.

 I found learning the expyriment module in particular rather difficult.
 I relied heavily on the examples provided on github, but I was shocked to find very few resources online specially discussing this module.
 This made it hard to problem solve on my own.
 In the future, I think it would have been very helpful to be more explicit in the various parts of expyriment and how it works together, the levels of "Design", "Block", "Trial."
 As a novice coder it was very hard to navigate on my own.

-#To Do
+# To Do